 [Section 13B inserted by No. 48 of 1990 s.
 12; amended by No. 59 of 2011 s.
 12.]

 13C.
-Obligation to notify tenant of option to renew
+Lease with option to renew, when option ceases to be exercisable etc.

 (1) If a retail shop lease provides, whether directly or by operation of section 13, an option or a further option of renewal of the lease exercisable by the tenant, the landlord must notify the tenant in writing of the date after which the option is no longer exercisable —